oracle-livelabs/adb/shared/adb-load-analyze-workshop/develop-dashboards/develop-dashboards.md

     ![Wait for the Sales Dashboard to load.](./images/oac-sales-dashboard.png " ")

 10. Note the 2 tabs at the bottom of the dashboard.
 The dashboard opens by default in the **Join Diagram** tab.
-Click the **SALES\_DASHBOARD** tab to see the dashboard with the ability to filter and choose from an options menu for each card in the dashboard. **MARTY, I DON'T UNDERSTAND WHY IT STARTS FROM "Join Diagram" TAB, AND NOT JUST SHOW THE "SALES\_DASHBOARD" TAB**.
+Click the **SALES\_DASHBOARD** tab to see the dashboard with the ability to filter and choose from an options menu for each card in the dashboard.

     ![Click the SALES_DASHBOARD tab to see the editable dashboard.](./images/oac-update-dataset.png " ")